alkalinecoffee/echo_fireplace/README.md

 This solution was developed and tested against a Heat & Glo gas fireplace with [Skytech Smart-Stat II fireplace remote control](http://amzn.to/2jRKULh).

+An in-depth tutorial in how to use this library can be found at https://www.youtube.com/watch?v=hTDtSgqbBic.

 Tools
 ---
 - [Amazon Echo](http://amzn.to/2iFdL7G) (or [Dot](http://amzn.to/2ivlQ0k))